Editorial and Advisory Board

 Bill Condie has been a journalist for more than 30 years, working as a writer and editor in Europe, Asia and Australia for newspapers including The Guardian, The Observer and The Times.

-Robin Adderly has more than 11 years experience in publishing, working on an extensive portfolio of magazine titles from finance to art and everything in between.
-Prior to joining COSMOS Robyn worked on custom publishing titles at Nuance Multimedia.
-She has worked on business and investment titles at Fairfax Media.
+Robyn Adderly has more than 11 years experience in publishing, working on an extensive portfolio of magazine titles from finance to art and everything in between.
+Before joining COSMOS Robyn worked on custom publishing titles at Nuance Multimedia and business and investment titles at Fairfax Media.
 Robyn has a keen interest in science, technology and engineering and likes to know how things work.
-She enjoys watching the program’s of professor Brian cox (who she calls the pin up boy of physics).
+She enjoys watching the program’s of professor Brian cox (who she calls the pin-up boy of physics).